jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Rxqd_ngkDbzh4qCeqA-kW-20240919-065058.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Rxqd_ngkDbzh4qCeqA-kW-20240919-065058.PNG" size="70" width="1240" height="2500" position="center" caption="Capatilize job title function" alt="Capatilize job title function"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Rxqd_ngkDbzh4qCeqA-kW-20240919-065058.PNG" size="70"  position="center" caption="Capatilize job title function" alt="Capatilize job title function"}
 :::

 :::VerticalSplitItem
 The function capitalizes the first letter of each word in a string while fully capitalizing specific acronyms such as CEO, COO, CFO, CTO, CIO, CMO, CSO, CPO, CHRO, and CDO.
 This ensures that job titles are formatted accurately, respecting the conventions for common acronyms.
 In the `value` property an expression is used that calls the function to capitalize the job title.
 The functions variables values are defined in the form's text-field components.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-capitalize-text.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-capitalize-text.jigx).
 :::
 ::::